 Helen read law at Manchester University and qualified as a Barrister and also as an Associate of the Chartered Insurance Institute.
 After a varied legal and commercial career in insurance, Government, aid work, engineering and support services, she was Company Secretary and General Counsel of National Grid Plc for 10 years.
 At National Grid she was also executive sponsor of inclusion and diversity about which she is passionate.

-Helen is married to Mark and lives with him and 2 spaniels, Basil and Borage.
+Helen is married to Mark and lives with him and their cocker spaniel, Borage.
 She loves musical theatre in many forms and speaks passable Norwegian.

 “When I was growing up, I didn’t have family members around me who had been to university or had professional careers.
 I lacked a lot of confidence as a result.